maxiepax/go-via/README.md

 Installation / Running
 ----------------------
-Option 1: Download the latest release, and run ./go-via -f config.json
+Option 1: Download the latest release, and run ./go-via -file config.json

 Most linux distributions should work, this has been tested on Ubuntu 20.20.